php-fig-rectified/fig-rectified-standards/fixer/README.md

-# PHPCSFixer version for PSR-2-R
+# PHP-CS-Fixer version for PSR-2-R

 ## Install
-Drop the `.php_cs` (+ additions) file into your ROOT project dir (where your `composer.json` is) and put the freshly downloaded `php-cs-fixer.phar` in there along with it.
+Drop the `.php_cs` (+ additions) file into your ROOT project dir (where your `composer.json` is) and put the freshly downloaded `php-cs-fixer.phar` from [FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) in there along with it.

 You might want to adjust the `->exclude()` calls to fit your application/project.